 One of the main pgModeler features is the generation of SQL code from a database model, but depending on the kind of objects the user must take care of the attributes being filled in these objects.
 Since a DDL command for a specific object can vary from version to version of PostgreSQL, pgModeler tries to handle this situation through its dynamic code generation mechanism that considers the current database version – detected during export – to be used in the process.
 Throughout pgModeler's forms, it's common to find the warning messages and highlighted field labels as shown in the image below.

-The warning message at the bottom is self-explanatory but be sure to think twice when assigning values to the specially highlighted fields in order to avoid annoying warnings or even error messages coming from a PostgreSQL server.
-If you really need to use these fields then you are obligated to export the model to a server which version matches the one informed in the field's tooltip.
+The warning message at the bottom is self-explanatory but be sure to think twice when assigning values to the specially highlighted fields to avoid annoying warnings or even error messages coming from a PostgreSQL server.
+If you need to use these fields then you are obligated to export the model to a server whose version matches the one informed in the field's tooltip.